WTFAcademy/WTF-Ethers/en/01_HelloVitalik/readme.md

     console.log(`ETH Balance of Vitalik: ${ethers.formatEther(balance)} ETH`);
 ```

-If you are using the VScode development tool, you need to enter the following command in the VScode terminal:
+If you are using the VScode development tool, you need to enter the following command in the VScode terminal to run the script:
 ```shell
 node 01_HelloVitalik/HelloVitalik.js
 ```